tbrundige/node-base64-encoder/README.md

 # base64-cli
- A CLI node app to convert ASCII string to base64 and back again.
+ A CLI nodejs app to convert ASCII string to base64 and back again.

  Installation: